DimitriPalmer22/Relapse-Code-Documentation/_temp/02-25 Combat Reconsiderations.md

 #### It's All in Your Head
 - We need to better convey that the player is tripping out
 - Use the same jittery material that is on the billboards but put it more throughout the rest of the game
+- Alex's slide is good, but how is it gonna look with finalized assets?
+	- _Idea_: use one of the sloped buildings for it?
+	- _Idea_: